station-work/core/README.md

 ## To Develop

-To develop is necessary follow this staps:
+To develop is necessary follow this steps:

 - clone repository with all submodules `git clone --recursive https://github.com/station-work/core.git station-work`
 - enter in project folder `cd station-work`